vijayraavi/MCW-Windows-Server-and-SQL-Server-2008-R2-End-of-Support-Planning/Whiteboard design session/WDS trainer guide - Windows Server and SQL Server 2008 EOS planning.md

         - Perform an on-premises backup using compression, and then manually copy the backup file into an Azure VM.
         - Perform a backup to URL, and then restore into an Azure VM from the URL.
         - Detach and copy the data and log files to Azure Blob storage, and then attach to an Azure VM from the URL.
-        - Convert an on-premises VW to Hyper-V VHDs, upload to Azure Blob storage, and then deploy a new Azure VM using the uploaded VHD
+        - Convert an on-premises VW to Hyper-V VHDs, upload to Azure Blob storage, and then deploy a new Azure VM using the uploaded VHD.
         - Use Azure Site Recovery to replicate the entire virtual machine to Azure.
         - Ship a hard drive using Windows Import/Export Service.
         - Use the Add Azure Replica Wizard.
 This option uses Always On Availability Groups to replicate your data to a replica hosted in Azure.